 More like this: Alki Adventure Camps in West Seattle mixes SUP in the mornings with afternoon excursions such as nature hikes.
 Kids ages 8–11 and 11–16 can practice paddleboarding around Puget Sound, Elliott Bay, Lake Washington and other local bodies of water.
-Kayak Academy in Issaquah offers half-day and full-day camps that teach SUP, kayaking or both along the shores of Lake Sammamish.
+Kayak Academy in Issaquah offers kids' classes that teach SUP, kayaking or both along the shores of Lake Sammamish.

 Why it’s fun: Rowing (commonly called “crew”) is the ultimate water sport for developing teamwork and camaraderie.
 There are no star players, as each participant aims to move his or her oar in rhythm with the rest of the team as a single unit.
 (The coxswain, who sits facing the rowers while steering the shell and sometimes shouting encouragement or directions, acts as the team leader.)
 Many Puget Sound–area middle schools, high schools and nonprofit rowing centers have youth crew teams, so a week of crew camp can help launch kids into one of the most fun school team sports.
 Rowing is hard exercise; it helps kids develop upper and lower body strength, stamina and the discipline to wake up well before the crack of dawn to get out on the water for practice.